How to Book a Mover

 If you choose to go the DIY route, have these tools ready:

-• Screwdrivers (Phillips & Flathead): needed for removing screws.
+• Screwdrivers (Phillips and Flathead): useful for removing screws and other fasteners.

-• Allen Wrenches (Hex Keys): often used for beds, chairs, and Ikea-style furniture.
+• Allen wrenches (hex keys): often needed for beds, dining tables, and flat-pack furniture.

 Step-by-Step DIY Tips